richafnu/Viva/Viva/engage/configure-your-viva-engage-network/viva-engage-and-office-365.md

 You have the following options to move to a one tenant/one network configuration:

 - Consolidate the smaller networks into the larger network by performing [network migration](consolidate-multiple-networks.md).
-In the previous example, do the following.
+In the previous example, do the following:

 1. Ensure that Viva Engage is activated on your Microsoft 365 tenant.